attack68/rateslib/docs/source/i_guide.rst

 ----------------------------

-For example, we can construct :ref:`Curves<c-curves-doc>` in many different ways: here we create one by directly specifying discount factors (DFs) on certain node dates.
+For example, we can construct :ref:`Curves<c-curves-doc>` in many different ways: here we create one by directly specifying discount factors (DFs) on certain node dates (sometimes called pillar dates in other publications).

 .. ipython:: python